-Otherwise, you can select any name or phrase as a domain name; even you can include your name in it if it’s possible.
+Otherwise, you can select any name or phrase as a domain name; even you can include your name in it if possible.

-The important thing about the selection of domain names is that the domain name must be easy to remember, short, and simple to type.
+The important thing about selecting domain names is that the domain name must be easy to remember, short, and simple to type.
 Don’t use hyphens and numbers too.

-Although there are other TLDs, you must go for ‘.com.’ whenever possible.
-Because it’s the highest-rated TLD extension.
+Although there are other TLDs, you must go for ‘.com.’ whenever possible because it’s the highest-rated TLD extension.

 3. Hosting Service Provider

-Once you get a perfect domain name the next move to create a website is to buy a hosting service.
-It may be shared hosting, VPS hosting, reseller hosting or cloud hosting.
+Once you get a perfect domain name, the next move to create a website is to buy a hosting service.
+It may be shared hosting, VPS hosting, reseller hosting, or cloud hosting.

-Check for the flexibility of your hosting provider concerning up gradation and transfer of domain with time and money.
+Check for the flexibility of your hosting provider concerning grading and transfer of domain with time and money.

-For the average website, 1-5 GB of space and 30-50 GB of bandwidth is OK.
-You can upgrade the current plan in case of the traffic coming to your site is very high.
+For the average website, 1-5 GB of space and 30-50 GB of bandwidth are enough.
+You can upgrade the current plan in case of the traffic to your site is very high.

-The last but not the least.
-When you want to buy a hosting plan, take a look at the market price and their offerings.
-Some companies offer hosting service at a very low price.
-Be aware of them concerning the above points.
-Even the expensive hosting plans may not be better.
+Last but not least, when you want to buy a hosting plan, look at the market price and its offerings.
+Some companies offer hosting services at a meager price.

 4. CMS (WordPress)

-5. Themes & Plugins
+5. Themes and Plugins

-It’s also helpful in engaging visitors on the page for a long time thus increasing your conversions.
-And, always prefer a responsive theme.
+It’s also helpful in engaging visitors on the page for a long time, thus increasing your conversions.
+So always prefer a responsive theme.